-For those who travel to Iran and plan to visit Kashan, the history has been a major reason.
+For those who travel to Iran and plan to visit its attractions, history has been a major reason.
 Since more than 8000 years ago, there have been people who had settled and lived in Sialk mounds, which is inside Kashan today.
 The archaeological findings show the variety of artifacts produced, bought and sold there.

-In 11th century, khwarezmians built a fortress inside Kashan and a wall called Jalali to protect the inhabitants.
+In the 11th century, the Khwarazmians built a fortress inside Kashan and a wall called Jalali to protect the inhabitants.
 Safavid kings showed particular interest in this area and Fin garden was created as a Persian Garden for Shah Abbas who stayed there during his trip to Kashan.
-Qajars continued this special attention specially at the time of Fath Ali Shah who added a few sections to the garden.
+Qajars continued this special attention especially at the time of Fath Ali Shah who added a few sections to the garden.

 Formerly outside the city, these mounds are now engulfed by Kashan development plans.
 They are some of the earliest settlements of ancient dwellers of this part of Iran after the ice age.

 This is a late 18th-century mosque and theological school (madrasah) located in the city center.
 It has got a particular architecture with two courtyards in two levels and a relatively open domed chamber.